 If you are winning a game, you may or may not be able to continue beating that game if you play 2 tables.
 If you’re consistently beating a low fixed-limit game for instance, you can probably still beat the game even if you play 2 of them at once.
 That’s because you’re probably (and hopefully) beating this game not by paying close attention to your opponents, but rather through solid poker fundamentals which have become ingrained in your head!
 However, if you’re playing no-limit games, you may not do so well if you play 2 at once since no-limit games rely much more on reading your opponents and adjusting your play to the style of those around you.

-Another thing to consider when making such a decision is that playing more than 1 game at a time can be incredibly stressful.
+Another thing to consider when making such a decision is that playing casino more than 1 game at a time can be incredibly stressful.
 You’ll constantly be checking each game, making snap decisions every 15 seconds, etc. This may make the game less enjoyable and perhaps not worth the extra bit of cash you’d be making playing 2 games at once.

 If you’re really considering playing 2 games at once, your choice should probably boil down to how you answer the following questions: